dhrutibhudia97/Project-1-dhruti-bhudia/README.md

 ### Coding Assistance
+-Project meetings with my mentor Sandeep Aggarwal who helped me fix my formatting issues with media queries for different sized screens and aligning pictures horizontally.
 - The Code Institutes "love running module" has been used as a source for design ideas, such as the logo, navigation bar, hero images with zoom in effect and footer with icons. - "https://dhrutibhudia97.github.io/love-running-walkthrough-project/"
 - Assistance with media queries using this video tutorial - "https://www.youtube.com/watch?v=j1AhSWFcZpg&ab_channel=AdrianTwarog"
 - Assistance with containers and margins from this website - "https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing"
-- Assistance with html and css style guide rules from this website - "https://google.github.io/styleguide/htmlcssguide.html"
-- Project meetings with my mentor Sandeep Aggarwal who helped me fix my formatting issues with media queries for different sized screens and aligning pictures horizontally.
--Assistance with formatting the readme file taken from the love-running tutorial by code institute - "https://github.com/Code-Institute-Solutions/readme-template".
+- Assistance with html and css style guide rules from this website - "https://google.github.io/styleguide/htmlcssguide.html" -Assistance with formatting the readme file taken from the love-running tutorial by code institute - "https://github.com/Code-Institute-Solutions/readme-template".